 We noticed that the concurrent connections and data retention numbers are quite limiting in comparison to TalkJS and other chat API & SDK providers we talked about on our blog.

 The upside is the Startup plan suitable for smaller companies that are just starting out.
 It offers a nice amount of MAUs and acceptable file size, but is still extremely limited on concurrent connections and data retention.

-The Standard and Premium plan provide core messaging features as well as some advanced ones like:
+With regard to features, the TalkJS Basic and Growth plans provide core messaging essentials as well as some advanced ones like: